opencap/protocol/CAPP.md

 cap: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6ImFsaWNlIiwiZG9tYWluIjoiZG9tYWluLnRsZCIsImlhdCI6MTUxNjIzOTAyMn0.Kxy-elSGuiSzBv2s6JlqbFU3kxgOD-sg1fm7AgrRFDE
 ```

 The JWT is simply the the JWT that is obtained via the /v1/auth endpoint in the [CAMP](/CAMP.md) sub-protocol.
-The JWT shouldn't expire for at least 30 minutes, which means we have 30 minutes to use the following endpoint to verify our ownership:
+The JWT shouldn't expire for at least 30 minutes, which means the user has at least 30 minutes to add the JWT to the TXT record and hit the following required endpoint:

 #### PUT /v1/users/proxy